KunalJoshi15/spring-blog/README.md

 By default java uses the PagingAndSortingRepository for getting the data.
 This is extended by the JpaRepository.

-We can even define the sort order to the PageRequest.of(pageSize,pageNo,SortDir)
+We can even define the sort order to the PageRequest.of(pageSize,pageNo,SortDir) There is one to Many relationship Post and Comment.
+Post has the PostEntity (One To Many) ContentEntity.

+JoinColumn annotation is used for specifying the join column.
+CascadeType all annotation is used for making changes to the other linked entity as well.